notaryproject/notation/hello-signing.md

   ```
 ## Verify a Container Image Using Notation Signatures

-To avoid Trojan Horse attacks, it's important to verify the integrity of the artifact, based on an identify of an entity you trust, before pulling the artifact into an environment.
-Notation uses a set of configured public keys to verify the the content.
+To avoid a Trojan Horse attack, before pulling an artifact into an environment, it is important to verify the integrity of the artifact based on the identity of an entity you trust.
+Notation uses a set of configured public keys to verify the content.
 The `notation cert generate` command automatically added the public key.
-- Attempt to verify the `net-monitor:v1` notation signature
+- Attempt to verify the $IMAGE notation signature
   ```bash
   notation verify $IMAGE
   ```